 Ingredient Notes

 - Cocoa powder - My absolute favorite cocoa powder to use in my baking is the King Arthur Flour Triple Cocoa Blend!
 It's a blend of natural, Dutch, and black cocoa and is perfect for any baking.
 But this recipe will work great with whatever cocoa you have on hand!
-I also love the Ghirardelli Natural Cocoa.
+You can use either natural cocoa or Dutch processed cocoa!

 - Halva - You can use whatever Halva you prefer but it can be difficult to find in stores.
 Your best bet is usually specialty international grocery stores or online!